Lumi-supercomputer/LUMI-SoftwareStack/docs/SitePackage.md

 ``is_LTS_LUMI_stack`` takes one input argument: the version of the LUMI stack.
 It returns true if that version is a LTS stack and returns false otherwise.

+### get_container_repository

+``get_container_repository`` takes no input arguments.
+It returns the location of the container recipe which is taken from the ``LUMI_CONTAINER_REPOSITORY`` when defined or the default ``/appl/local/containers`` otherwise.

+### get_SIF_file

+``get_SIF_file()`` takes three arguments:

+1. Name of the SIF file

+2. Name of the package (EasyBuild easyconfig)

+3. Installation directory (can come from %(installdir)s in an EasyConfig)

+This routine checks first if the .sif file is present in the installation directory.
+If not, it computes the location from the name of the .sif file, the EasyBuild package name (in case we want to implement a structure like p/PyTorch), and whatever it gets from the get_container_repository function.

+### convert_to_EBvar

+The ``convert_to_EBvar`` outine is used to create an EasyBuild-style variable name from the package name and an optional prefix and postfix.
+It takes three arguments:

+1.  ``package``: Name of the package (EasyBuild-style)

+2.  ``prefix``: Optional prefix for the generated variable name (can be ``nil``)

+3.  ``postfix``: Optional postfix for the generated variable name (cam be ``nil``)

+Output: The name of the variable generated from the package, by turning all characters uppercase and replacing a hyphen with MIN, with they prefix in front and the postfix at the end of the string.

+This is not yet a complete equivalent of the EasyBuild variable-from-packages generator, but it is a start for now.

+### create_container_vars

+The ``create_container_vars`` routine sets a number of environment variables in the modules that we use to make some containers available.

+It takes three input arguments, with the last two optional:

+1.  ``sif_file``: Name of the SIF file

+2.  ``package_name``: Name of the package (EasyBuild easyconfig)

+3.  ``installdir``: Installation directory (can come from %(installdir)s in an EasyConfig)

+Return value: None.
+It simply calls a Lmod functions to set some environment variables.